Student guide: adjusting to remote learning

 Your routines may have to adjust during this time.
 Look for ways to adapt your usual habits or form new ones.
 For example:

-- If you usually study in a coffee shop or library, ask yourself what kind of environment helps you See if you can recreate that at home.
+- If you usually study in a coffee shop or library, ask yourself what kind of environment helps you study.
+See if you can recreate that at home.
 Maybe it’s studying in a chair, rather than on your bed or couch, or moving to a new spot when you change tasks.
 If you feel you need background noise, consider a white noise app.

-- If you always study in groups, try a virtual or even phone-based study session with your
+- If you always study in groups, try a virtual or even phone-based study session with your group.

-- If you thrive on tight timelines, but now have a more open schedule, think about how working with others or setting up a schedule can recreate that for
+- If you thrive on tight timelines, but now have a more open schedule, think about how working with others or setting up a schedule can recreate that for you.

 6. Working with a group or a team

-Remote collaboration will look a little different but it is definitely possible
+Remote collaboration will look a little different but it is definitely possible:

 - Try not to procrastinate.
-That group project may be out-of-sight, out-of-mind if you aren’t seeing each other Resist the urge to put it off.
+That group project may be out-of-sight, out-of-mind if you aren’t seeing each other regularly.
+Resist the urge to put it off.
 Make small progress and stay in touch.

 - Meet regularly, especially if you usually touch base during class or lab.
 Consider a quick text on your group chat about progress every couple of days.
-Ideally, have real conversations over video any week you’re working together.
-Check out tools you have access to as a PCC
+Ideally, have conversations over video any week you’re working together.
+Check out tools you have access to as a PCC student.

 - Set goals for meetings and use a shared notes doc.
 Meetings might feel different when using video, even if your team was really good at working informally in the past.
 Try to set the goals of your meeting in advance.
-Take notes in a shared doc so you can all contribute and follow
+Take notes in a shared document so you can all contribute and follow along.

 - Check on each other and ask for backup: If someone has been absent from your group meetings or chat, ask them directly if they’re still able to participate in the project.
-If you aren’t getting responses within a day or two, let your instructor Know it isn’t being petty, it’s your team’s responsibility.
+If you aren’t getting responses within a day or two, let your instructor know.
+Know it isn’t being petty, it’s your team’s responsibility.

 7. Be kind when online

 - Follow the same rules online as you would in person.
-Be polite and
+Be polite and ethical.

-- Be aware of your “surroundings” and consider your
+- Be aware of your “surroundings” and consider your audience.

-- Consider what items are in your background
+- Consider what items are in your background that your webcam might be showing to others, or turn your camera off.

-- Use how you are in-person during face to face classes, and bring that to your online
+- Use how you are in-person during face to face classes, and bring that to your online classes.

-- If you’re in a live session, consider muting your microphone if you are not talking in case there is sound around you that could come through and distract
+- If you’re in a live session, consider muting your microphone if you are not talking in case there is sound around you that could come through and distract others.

 - Try using full sentences when communicating online.
-Avoid using abbreviations or “text”
+Avoid using abbreviations or “text” speak.

 - Be mindful of your writing.
-For example, don’t WRITE IN ALL CAPITAL It comes across as shouting.
+For example, don’t WRITE IN ALL CAPITAL LETTERS.
+It comes across as shouting.
 Use written annotations in your text to express mood.

 - You can use different emoticon smiley faces 🙂 or surround words in asterisks, such as *smile* before posting a comment.
-Read through your message to see how it will sound to the
+Read through your message to see how it will sound to the reader.

 - Don’t assume negative intent.
 Give others the benefit of the doubt and ask questions to clarify their meaning before you respond and assume their comment is offensive.